decentralized-identity/sidetree/docs/implementation.md

 | 500              | Server error.                            |

-## Fetch Sidetree anchor file hashes
+## Fetch Sidetree transactions
-Fetches Sidetree anchor file hashes in chronological order.
+Fetches Sidetree transactions in chronological order.

->Note: The call may not to return all the known hashes in one batch, in which case the caller can use the last hash given in the returned batch of hashes to fetch subsequent hashes.
+> Note: The call may not to return all Sidetree transactions in one batch, in which case the caller can use the block number of the last given transaction to fetch subsequent transactions.

 |                     |      |
 | ------------------- | ---- |